 How to Get the Cookie Party Started

 - Fill each bag halfway with icing, and then carefully twist close the open end of the bag and securely tie it off with a wire tie.
 Be sure to seal this tightly—when little hands squeeze these bags to decorate, you want to avoid icing squeezing through the opening instead of going through the tip.
+If you're short on bags, use a heavy-duty zip-closed plastic bag and cut a small hole in one of the bottom corners.

 - Give the kids cookies and let them get to work!